IntToLong/UKRIFY/README.md

 Big thanks to [create-chrome-ext](https://github.com/guocaoyi/create-chrome-ext) for providing an excellent boilerplate that includes:

-- a ready-to-use React + Vite setup,
+- a ready-to-use Vite setup,

 - built-in structure for common extension features like popup, options page, side panel, and more.